ThoraX-PriorNet: A Novel Attention-Based Architecture Using Anatomical Prior Probability Maps for Thoracic Disease Classification: Proposed Method

-Here, $\CB_1$, $\CB_2$, $\ldots$, $\CB_5$ indicates the convolutional blocks.
-Each block consists of one convolutional layer followed by a batch normalization layer and a non-linear activation function.
-In $\CB_5$, we use the sigmoid activation function so that the components of weight $\mathbf{W}$ are within the range $[0, 1]$.
-For the other four convolutional blocks, we use the leaky ReLU with a negative slope of 0.2 to mitigate the vanishing gradient problem \cite{Maas2013RectifierModels}.
-Finally, we generate the attention map $\mathbf{A}\in\mathbb{R}^{C \times H \times W}$ from the weighted sum of $\mathbf{F}$ and $\mathbf{F}_{m}$ using the formula below:
+Here,\textrm{CLR\textsubscript{1}},\textrm{CLR\textsubscript{2}}, $\ldots$ ,\textrm{CLR\textsubscript{4}} indicate the blocks of sequential convolutional layer, and leaky ReLU activation layer and then \textrm{CS} indicates block of sequential convolutional layer followed by sigmoid activation layer.
+In \textrm{CS} block, we use the sigmoid activation function so that the components of weight $\mathit{W}$ are within the range $[0, 1]$.
+For the \textrm{CLR} blocks, we use the leaky ReLU with a negative slope of 0.2 to mitigate the vanishing gradient problem \cite{Maas2013RectifierModels}.
+Finally, we generate the attention map $\mathit{A}\in\mathbb{R}^{C \times H \times W}$ from the weighted sum of $\mathit{F}$ and $\mathit{F}_{m}$ using the formula below: